gt8073a/anthology-the-eight-sentiments/game_prompt.md

 ## 🎯 Core Mechanics

 #### **🕹️ Gameplay Loop & Round Rules**
-A round in Anthology is a creative challenge where the player tries to match a `Target Profile` with words.
+A round in Anthology: The Eight Sentiments is a creative challenge where the player tries to match a `Target Profile` with words.

 *   **The Core Loop (Turn-by-Turn):**
     1.  **Submission:** The player submits one or more words in a single `Turn`.